AscendingPassage.com HOME PAGE.

 simplicity and sense of mystery and poetry, of these builders of the

 past.
-As a great writer leads one on, with a concealed but beautiful
+A great writer leads one on, with a concealed but beautiful

 art, from the first words to which all the other words are ministering